fickyseptian/fickyseptian/README.md

 - 👀 I’m interested in tech and football.
 - 🌱 I’m currently learning product design thinking.
 - 💞️ I’m looking to collaborate on product management.
+- 🌐 I’m a WordPress Developer
-- 📫 How to reach me: Slack "Ficky Septian Ali"
+- 📫 How to reach me: LinkedIn "Ficky Septian Ali"

 <!---
 fickyseptian/fickyseptian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.